rome/tools/GOVERNANCE.md

 ## Code review and merging

-- All code needs to go through pull requests and must pass status checks before being merged.
+- All code needs to go through Pull Requests (PR) and must pass status checks before being merged.
 If a PR is merged that breaks `master` due to the branch not being up to date, then it should either be reverted or a quick fix merged as a separate PR.
 - If a PR is against code that you have previously committed and is either small changes, bug fixes, or refactors, then you're free to merge it without any review.
-However if you don't feel confident in your changes then wait for approval from another core contributor.
+However if you don't feel confident in your changes then you can wait for approval from another core contributor.
 - If you are an owner of a particular area you are free to merge it without any review despite PR size.
-- If an area involves multiple owners then it's up to .
 - If after a PR is merged and there are comments or suggestions after the fact, allow yourself time to address them in a follow up PR.
 If you don't think you will be able to respond in a reasonable timeframe then create an issue to track.
+- If necessary, identity potential owners for PR review and approval.
+- Ensure that PR summary is detailed listing steps you took to verify, the rationale, and relevant issues and people involved in any prior discussion.
+- Ensure that PRs contain adequate tests and code comments for a future contributor to derive intent and modify the code safely.
 - You are welcome to use the `rome` repo for your WIP branches.
 However you should prefix branches with your username. ie. `git branch sebmck/feature`.
 Branches not involved in an active PR will be regularly pruned.
 - If you are adding a new feature then ensure that it has been discussed or approved on GitHub or Discord.

 ## Moderation

-Users found to be in violation of the projects [code of conduct](./CODE_OF_CONDUCT.md) will be:
+Users found to be in violation of the projects [Code of Conduct](./CODE_OF_CONDUCT.md) will be:

 - Banned from the GitHub org and Discord server
 - Have their contributor status revoked (if applicable)
 - Have admin privileges revoked (if applicable)
 - Action listed in [`MODERATION.md`](./MODERATION.md).
-There may be some scenarios where discretion is required and some details omitted to protect individuals.
+There may be some scenarios where discretion is required and some details omitted to protect and individual's privacy.

-Code of conduct violations can be reported to <conduct@romejs.dev> which is listed in the [code of conduct](./CODE_OF_CONDUCT.md).
+Code of Conduct violations can be reported to <conduct@romejs.dev> which is listed in the [Code of Conduct](./CODE_OF_CONDUCT.md).
 This email address is monitored by admins.
+Alternatively email addresses for each admin is included in the Code of Conduct for private disclosements in the event of a report involving an admin.

-Moderation decisions and code of conduct violations will be discussed amongst the core contributors in private.
+Moderation decisions and Code of Conduct violations will be discussed amongst the core contributors in private.
 Exceptions are if a possible violation involves a core contributor or admin:

  - Core contributor: Adjudicated amongst admins and other core contributors.
  - Admin: Adjudicated amongst the remaining admins and core contributors.